 How does Habitat for Humanity Waterloo Region work?

 100% of our administrative costs are covered by ReStores: nonprofit home improvement stores and donation centres that sell new and gently used furniture, home accessories, building material and appliances to the public at a fraction of the retail price, up to 80% off!
 But it’s not just a bargain for you.
 It’s so much more!
 By shopping here, you’re helping hard-working families in Waterloo Region fulfil their dream of being homeowners and fulfilling our mission of breaking the cycle of poverty.
-By donating here, you’re helping a member of your community fulfil this dream.
+By donating here, you’re helping a member of your community fulfill this dream.
 Habitat for Humanity ReStores are proudly operated by local Habitat for Humanity affiliates, and proceeds are helping us build homes, build hope and build communities.

 Does Habitat for Humanity Waterloo Region give away homes?